-Building height, single-family residential, means the vertical distance of a building measured from the average elevation of the finished grade to the bottom of the eave for pitched roof buildings or the bottom of the parapet for flat roof buildings.
+Building height, single-family residential, means the vertical distance of a building measured from the finished grade to the bottom of the eave for pitched roof buildings or the bottom of the parapet for flat roof buildings.

 Building height, multi-family and non-residential, means the vertical distance of a building measured by stories.
-The restrictions to story height are according to Section 12-2-25(G)(a)(c).
+The restrictions to story height are according to Section 12-2-25(G)(1)(c).

-Cluster Court means a collection of buildings on a semi-public, privately owned open space.
+Cluster Court means a collection of buildings on a semipublic, privately owned open space.